wmikael/wmikael/README.md

 <img height="260em" align="right" src="https://tenor.com/pt-BR/view/coding-gif-24297652.gif"/>

 - 👨 My name is Mikael Barros and I'm a Computer Science student.
 - 💻 I'm a full stack web developer.
 I develop REST APIs in Java with Spring boot, as well as create the frontend with Vue.js or React, HTML, CSS and Typescript.
 I also use component libraries for Vue, like naive.ui.
-I use git for version control as well as gitlab and github for sharing, always using conventional commits as well as git flow.
+I use git for version control as well as gitlab and github for sharing always using conventional commits as well as git flow and agile methodologies like scrum and kanban.
 - 🌱 Studying:
   - Good programming practices following the principles of SOLID and Clean Code.
   - Object Oriented Fundamentals.